SamsungInternet/homepage-archive/about.md

 > &ldquo;This mobile browser was built specifically for Samsung devices, but people liked it so much that the company made it available for download on all Android phones.&rdquo;
 <p class="caption"><a href="https://www.wired.com/story/alternative-mobile-browsers/">Wired</a></p>

+> &ldquo;Once upon a time, no one would even consider using a handset manufacturer’s web browser on its own phones, much less install one on another phone.
+But here we are today, with Samsung’s Internet Browser being one of the best choices available in the Play Store.&rdquo;
+<p class="caption"><a href="https://www.howtogeek.com/348934/the-best-web-browsers-for-android/">HowToGeek</a></p>

 ## Key links

 * [Samsung Internet overview page](http://www.samsung.com/global/galaxy/apps/samsung-internet/)